 Full Name: Timothy Brooks Westergren

-- Music in his veins: From the childhood, Tim Westergren has got an appetite for music.
-His childhood love was Piano, which he started playing at the age of 7.
-Apart from that, he also plays the bassoon, the recorder, the drums and the clarinet.
+- Music in his veins: Tim Westergren has had a passion for music since he was a child.
+His first love as a child was the piano, which he began playing at the age of seven.
+He also plays the bassoon, recorder, drums, and clarinet, among other instruments.

-- The struggle: He maxed out his 11 credit cards, paid office rent from his checkbook, 4 of his employees sued him for non-payment of their salaries but the irony was that Tim never knew deferring for payment of salaries was illegal.
-Consequently, his savings were spent in the settlements.
+- The struggle: He maxed out his 11 credit cards, paid office rent with his chequebooks, and was sued by four of his employees for not paying their salaries.
+Surprisingly, Tim had no idea that deferring salary payment was illegal, as a result, his savings were spent on the settlements.

 - With the help of a musicologist and Glaser, he created Music Genome project– that includes around 500,000 songs being analyzed in every possible way to cater the needs of the listener.

-- He offered first 10-hour music playback for every new login before charging the fees which didn’t work, so he decided to make ad-based revenue model.
+- He offered first 10-hour music playback for every new login before charging the fees, but that didn’t work, so he switched to an ad-based revenue model.